-After they have formed at the meniscus region, the depressions in the steel shell, which are filled with mould flux, move down the mould at the casting speed.
-These depressions have been shown to sustain a reduced rate of cooling for the entire time the shell is in the mould.
-Reduced cooling is a concern as it may give rise to a coarser grain structure, making the region more susceptible to localised segregation, leading to cracks in alloy steels, and pinholes in oxygen rich steels The cracks and pinholes near the surface then appear as seams on the surface of the rolled billet product.
-It therefore seems plausible that billet seams, a major plant concern, may be associated with the depression defect studied in this paper.
+5) Billet Defects - After they have formed at the meniscus region, the depressions in the steel shell, which are filled with mold flux, move down the mold at the casting speed.
+These depressions have been shown to sustain a reduced rate of cooling for the entire time the shell is in the mold.
+Reduced cooling is a concern as it may give rise to a coarser grain structure, making the region more susceptible to localised segregation, leading to cracks in alloy steels, and pinholes in oxygen rich steels [16].
+The cracks and pinholes near the surface then appear as seams on the surface of the rolled billet product.
+It therefore seems plausible that billet seams, a major plant concern, may be associated with the depression defect studied in this work.